GPII/universal/README.md

 ### Convert Preferences Data

-GPII has 2 set of preferences JSON5 data files:
+GPII has two sets of preferences JSON5 data files, located at `%gpii-universal/testData/preferences` and `%gpii-universal/tests/data/preferences`:

-* The preferences files for running GPII are located at %gpii-universal/testData/preferences
+* The preferences files for running GPII and for integration tests are located at `%gpii-universal/testData/preferences`.
+These files are converted into two types of preferences safes and GPII keys:
+  * They are converted into `snapset` preferences safes and GPII keys and placed into the `%gpii-universal/build/dbData/snapset/` folder.
+These are used to update the snapsets in CouchDB when GPII is run in a production or staging configuration.
+  * They are also converted into `user` preferences safes and GPII keys and placed into the `%gpii-universal/build/dbData/user/` folder.
+These are used with PouchDB when GPII runs in a development configuration or when running GPII integration tests.
-* The preferences files for running node tests are located at %gpii-universal/tests/data/preferences
+* The preferences files for running node tests are located at `%gpii-universal/tests/data/preferences`.
+These files are converted into preferences safes and GPII keys:
+  * They are converted into `user` preferences safes and GPII keys and placed into the `%gpii-universal/build/tests/dbData/user` folder.
+These are used during testing with PouchDB.

-When any preferences file in either one of these 2 directories are modified, running `npm run postinstall` will generate gpiiKeys.json and prefsSafes.json, the files that are in the structure to be loaded into PouchDB/CouchDB, based off these directories.
+When any preferences file in either one of these two directories are modified, running `npm run postinstall` will generate gpiiKeys.json and prefsSafes.json, the files that are in the structure to be loaded into PouchDB/CouchDB, based off these directories.
 This step is needed for the modification to be applied to GPII.